muratk5n/thirdwave/en/README.md

 ---

-Yes LCOE (total cost of electricity) will increase with CCS, over 70% in all cases.
+LCOE (total cost of electricity) will increase with CCS, over 70% in all cases.
 Levelised cost of hydrogen is about 50% higher than the average again from coal + CCS (my prefered scenario).
 Dunno what to say, gov, policy needs to whip ppl into shape.
 Unless the cost of those investments increase, the direction of tech will never change.